What is a Repeat Prescription?

-- Use the internet to order your prescription via or OnLine/Patient Facing service (see bottom of our homepage)
+- Use the internet to order your prescription via or OnLine/Patient Facing service (see below)

 - Post the request slip to us - If you wish us to return your prescription please remember to enclose a stamped self addressed envelope